 This one uses vegan ground and the lentils for the meaty texture.
-But don’t worry there’s a gluten-free and a soy-free option!
+Don’t worry, there’s a gluten-free and a soy-free option!
 The unusual spices blend in more than you expect, but there are Cincinnati chili lovers and haters.
-Because of the extra spices the ingredient list may look intimidating, but most things on the list are a quick measure and you’re done!
+Because of the extra spices, the ingredient list may look intimidating, but most things on the list are a quick measure and you’re done!

 It’s only a few days before my new book, Vegan Slow Cooking for Two or Just You, comes out.
 I’ve been getting good feedback about the recipes I’ve posted here on the blog so far.
 Which dish are you looking forward to making the most?

 Here are some of the other stew recipes:

 - Green Beans in Black Bean Sauce with Tofu

 - Potato, Greens, and Soy Curl (or Chickpea) Curry

 - Three Sisters Stew

 - Tomatillo and White Bean Chili

 - Heirloom Bean Chili Powered Up with Ancient Grains